 - Driving lessons with specialist driving instructors

-Learner drivers with a disability must search for instructors with specialist knowledge and experience of their needs.
+Learner drivers with a disability must search for driving instructor Vic with specialist knowledge and experience of their needs.
 Since driving is challenging and stressful, you would want someone who understands and makes you feel comfortable.

 A good instructor can make the whole learning experience more fun and enriching.